klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 Imagine now two such mountaineers walking next to each other along a mountain ridge shaped like a saddle.
 The ridge has negative curvature, which implies that the mountaineers eventually diverge from each other, ending up on two different sides of the mountain.
 On the other hand, if they were walking in a crater, or near the top of a hill, where curvature is positive, they'd converge towards each other and eventually cross paths.
-In summary, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it's negative.
+Thus, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it's negative.
-By a leap of thought, the curvature of hydrodynamics thus reveals the stability of fluid motion, which is amazing.
+Now comes the leap of thought: just like the curvature of a two-dimensional surface signify stability, the curvature of hydrodynamics reveals stability properties of fluid motion.
+To me, this construction of thought is remarkable, as it so plainly demonstrates the power of mathematics.

 A mathematical equation is blind to its applications.
 It's a blueprint of a perfect machine, potentially useful but with no predestined purpose.
 Arnold's discovery is of the type where two supposedly distinct areas of mathematics turn out to be related.
-It's fascinating how it happened.
+Let's review how it happened.
 Euler derived his equations, Riemann generalized geometry, and Arnold saw the former in the latter, each one century apart.
+It's fascinating.

-We cannot write down a formula that solves Euler's equations.
-We need other ways to latch on to their solutions.
+We cannot write down a formula that solves Euler's equations, so we need other ways to latch on to their solutions.
-One possibility is to replace the equations with simplified ones that computer algorithms *can* solve.
+One possibility is to substitute the equations for simplified ones that computer algorithms *can* solve.
-But Euler's equations are evasive, as though they're designed to keep their solutions secret.
+But Euler's equations are evasive, as though designed to keep their solutions secret.
-There are computer algorithms that approximate solutions for short time interval, but they will fail for longer time intervals.
+There are computer algorithms that approximate solutions for short time interval, but they'll fail for longer time intervals.
 And "longer" is typically quite short.
 A different strategy is needed.